Marxian class theory: Class structure of capitalism

 In Marxist theory, the capitalist stage of production consists of two main classes: the bourgeoisie, the capitalists who own the means of production, and the much larger proletariat (or 'working class') who must sell their own labour power (See also: wage labour).
 This is the fundamental economic structure of work and property (See also: wage labour), a state of inequality that is normalised and reproduced through cultural ideology.
 Thus the proletariat, in itself, is forced into a subservient position by the power of capital, which has stripped the means of production from them.
-As the proletariat becomes conscious of its situation and power, organizes itself, and takes collective political action it becomes a class for itself which has the revolutionary potential to become the ruling class.
+As the proletariat becomes conscious of its situation and power, it organizes itself, and takes collective political action.
+It becomes a class for itself which has the revolutionary potential to become the ruling class.

 Max Weber critiqued historical materialism, positing that stratification is not based purely on economic inequalities but on other status and power differentials.
 Social class pertaining broadly to material wealth may be distinguished from status class based on honour, prestige, religious affiliation, and so on.
 The conditions of capitalism and its class system came together due to a variety of "elective affinities".

 Marxists explain the history of "civilized" societies in terms of a war of classes between those who control production and those who produce the goods or services in society.
 In the Marxist view of capitalism, this is a conflict between capitalists (bourgeoisie) and wage-workers (the proletariat).
 For Marxists, class antagonism is rooted in the situation that control over social production necessarily entails control over the class which produces goods—in capitalism this is the exploitation of workers by the bourgeoisie.

 Marx himself argued that it was the goal of the proletariat itself to displace the capitalist system with socialism, changing the social relationships underpinning the class system and then developing into a future communist society in which: "..the free development of each is the condition for the free development of all."
 (Communist Manifesto) This would mark the beginning of a classless society in which human needs rather than profit would be motive for production.
 In a society with democratic control and production for use, there would be no class, no state and no need for money.

 For Marx, class has three primary facts: